adangel/nt5000-serial/README.md

 Response: 12 bytes + checksum

+"\x0d" is a fill byte and can be ignored.

 ### Read Protocol and Firmware Version

 Send: "\x00\x01\x09\x01\x0B"

-Response: 6 bytes + 6 null bytes + checksum
+Response: 12 bytes + checksum

+protocol: first two bytes
+firmware version: bytes 3-12

+"\x0d" is a fill byte and can be ignored.

 ### Read monthly aggregated data